Water Activists Exposed

 Friends of Locally Owned Water (FLOW) tries to function as the face of local opposition against water privatization.
 Local FLOW groups take on responsibility for attacking potential and existing water arrangements in their areas through petitions and public opposition at city council meetings and in the news.
 While FLOW groups often position themselves as a grassroots movement, many of these “local” groups are closely linked to Food & Water Watch, often teaming up to create research reports and coordinate on efforts against local privatization initiatives.8

 Food & Water Watch and other likeminded anti-privatization groups are funded by a network of foundation money and anonymous donations, making it nearly impossible to decipher whose interests are actually behind the anti-private water agenda being advanced.
-In fact, between 2011 and 2015, over 75 percent of FWW’s revenue – more than $52 million in total – came from anonymous sources.
+In fact, between 2011 and 2017, more than 70 percent of FWW’s revenue – more than $74.5 million in total – came from anonymous sources.
 9

 - “About Us,” Citizen.org website; Biography of Ralph Nader, Nader.org; “About Us,” Food & Water Watch website